Four ways investors can act on climate change

 For those looking to bring a sustainable approach to their investing strategy, there’s more than one way to go about it.
 Discover individual companies vying to make a difference in sustainable funds or thematic investing.
 There are plenty of mutual funds and ETFs that reflect ESG and socially responsible investing (SRI) principles, as well as investing themes that highlight specific economic and environmental trends, from innovative vehicles to clean energy and water.

-Investors can also explore invest in companies with sound environmental policies or explore “green bonds”, whose proceeds have a stated purpose that will seek to promote climate mitigation activities or other environmental sustainability projects.
+Investors can also explore investing in companies with sound environmental policies or “green bonds,” whose proceeds have a stated purpose to promote climate mitigation activities or other environmental sustainability projects.

 The most important thing may be ultimately realizing there is potential for action.
 A changing climate is one of the defining issues of our time, posing significant risks to global health, food, water, and energy security.
 It also presents a significant opportunity for investors to capitalize on the magnitude of the transition to a lower-carbon economy.